openstack-archive/openstack-health/README.rst

     npm test

 This will execute both unit and end-to-end tests, and will write coverage reports to :code:`./cover`.
-To indvidually run unit tests and generate coverage reports, run::
+To individually run unit tests and generate coverage reports, run::

     npm run unit